 BACTRIM passes into breast milk.
-Your doctor will discuss the risks and benefits of taking BACTRIM while breastfeeding.
+Your doctor will discuss the risks and benefits of taking BACTRIM while breast-feeding.

+- you have any other health problems including:

 - an allergic reaction to any diuretic (fluid) tablet or medicines for diabetes or overactive thyroid.
-This may increase your chances of an allergic reaction to BACTRIM any type of blood disorder (including porphyria and glucose-6-phosphate dehydrogenase deficiency)
+This may increase your chances of an allergic reaction to BACTRIM

+- any type of blood disorder (including porphyria and glucose-6-phosphate dehydrogenase deficiency)

 - kidney or liver disease

 - a hereditary disorder called phenylketonuria

 - epilepsy (fits or convulsions)

 - asthma

 - allergic disorders

 - rheumatoid arthritis

 - urinary obstruction

 - folic acid deficiency

 - you are allergic to any other medicines, foods, dyes or preservatives